 You can revise any formula that was previously written in a worksheet.

 In earlier lessons, we saw how cell references in formulas automatically adjust to new locations when the formula is pasted into different cells.

 Sometimes when you copy and paste a formula, you don't want one or more cell references to change.
-An absolute reference solves this problem.
+Absolute references solve this problem.
 Absolute cell references in a formula always refer to the same cell or cell range in a formula.
 If a formula is copied to a different location, the absolute reference remains the same.

 An absolute reference is designated in the formula by the addition of a dollar sign ($).
-It can precede the column reference or the row reference, or both.
+It can precede the column reference, the row reference, or both.
 Examples of absolute referencing include:

 |$A$2||The column and the row do not change when copied.|